Act or Clarify? Modeling Sensitivity to Uncertainty and Cost in Communication: Discussion

 Experiment 2 revealed two distinct patterns with respect to uncertainty.
 The rate of CQs showed a binarized pattern: credibly lower when there was no uncertainty, but no difference between non-zero uncertainty conditions, consistent with a threshold process where any uncertainty triggers consideration of clarification.
 The rate of direct actions, by contrast, showed a gradient pattern, declining with increased uncertainty across all three conditions, suggesting sensitivity to the degree of uncertainty when choosing among actions.
 This pattern is exactly in line with the layered structure of our computational model: considering both the uncertainty around and relative costs of the actions available---modeled via \textit{expected regret}---, the agent first decides whether they have sufficient information for addressing the DP (in other words, whether to ask a CQ), and only afterwards would decide which (non-CQ) action to take.
 The former decision procedure uses a (soft) threshold, while the latter, ranking options by expected utility, uses a gradient measure.

 Quantitative evaluation through Bayesian fitting of the model and comparisons to ablated model versions (without either uncertainty or cost) suggest that the expected regret-based model better explained the key interaction between uncertainty and cost in the human data.
-However, the model might not fully capture conditions where the rate of exhaustive answers was higher than the CQ rate.
+In other words, alternative models deriving the soft threshold for $P(r_{cq})$ from simpler uncertainty or cost based heuristics provided worse fit to human data.
+However, the proposed model might not fully capture conditions where the rate of exhaustive answers was higher than the CQ rate.
 It also did not account for biased rates of mention-some answers, suggesting that factors beyond expected regret such as response noise or recency effects may also influence answer selection.

 The experiments and model presented here make certain assumptions which are worth highlighting.
 Experiment 1 made use of a special kind of conditional (of the form `If $\langle$goal$\rangle$, $\langle$mention-some$\rangle$') to make clear the relationship between the response and the potential discourse goal \citep[cf.][]{Noh:1998-MetareprensationConditionals,Pittner:2000-Sprechaktbedingungen}.
 In theory, many more potential responses would be available to an agent (and relevant to the question) than were possible options in this experimental setup.
 A parallel experimental design using a free-choice production task might shed more light on which specific formulations speakers prefer.
 Similarly, Experiment 2 provided only one option for a non-clarificatory question (selected so as to remain on-topic without addressing the immediate DP); it is possible that speakers might have preferred other forms of non-clarificatory questions.
 That said, any such question would likely be interpreted in such a context as equally `non-compliant', a de facto challenge to the directive, carrying with it social costs and thus reduced utility.
 Finally, our model's calculated expected regret depends on the scale of the utilities of the possible actions, for which we assume particular values (informed by \citealp{hawkins2025relevant}); alternative assumptions about those utilities or their scale would lead to a different range of expected regret, which might require different priors for the parameterization of the logistic link function.